folio-org/docs/content/en/docs/Glossary/_index.md

   <tr>
    <td>Accounting code
    </td>
-   <td>External systems reference number for a vendor.
+   <td>A reference number used to identify a vendor in an external payment system.
    </td>
   </tr>
   <tr>
    <td>Acquisition unit
    </td>
-   <td>An additional layer you can add to acquisitions records that restrict a user's ability to interact with those records unless they have been assigned to that unit.
-While acquisition permissions may allow a user to perform certain actions within a particular app to any record within that app, acquisition units can further limit user access to only individual records.
+   <td>An additional layer you can add to acquisitions records that restricts a user’s ability to interact with those records unless they have been assigned to that unit.
+For example, you may create acquisition units to represent the different libraries within your library system.
+Units are defined and determined by your library in the Settings app.
    </td>
   </tr>
   <tr>